 The first thing to explain when talking about the acronyms or denominations 4×4, AWD, and 4WD is that these basically refer to the traction systems in a vehicle.
+This is crucial for offroading.
+It can get pretty complicated but we are here discussing 4×4 basics from no knowledge to a basic understanding.

 For this reason, to perform this adventure sport it is necessary to have vehicles with 4×4 traction, which are conditioned to overcome any difficulty you find on the road.
 Therefore, if you want to immerse yourself in this exciting world, you should clear your doubts about how 4×4 works and what 4H and 4L mean in a 4×4, among other related concepts.

-How Does 4×4 Work In A Vehicle?
+How Does 4×4 Work In My Vehicle?

 Normally, in the market, you will find cars with 4×2 traction.
 This basically means that only the front wheels move the vehicle after being driven by the engine.
 Therefore, out of the set of four wheels, only two have traction.